chiyoi/chiyoi/README.md

 At the same time, Rust is designed for memory security and high performance.
 Unlike C, the Rust compiler did most things for us.

+I have also tried Python, Java, C-Sharp and Swift.
+Maybe in the future I will use them to create something cool.

 *A programs is an art, coding is designing.*